 (Widget settings)

-(Some widgets provide users with little to no configurable options)
+(Some widgets give you little to no customizing options)

-Depending on the theme you have installed on your site, you can also customize your widgets without actually making changes to your site.
-This way, you can be sure that you like the customized edits before committing anything live to your website or blog.
+Depending on the theme you choose, you’re also able to manage widgets without actually making changes to your site.
+This way, you can be sure that you like your customizations before making any permanent changes to your website or blog.

-The ability to manage widgets inside your own WordPress dashboard is a valuable feature of WordPress.
-You can work in preview mode inside the WordPress Theme Customizer screen (Appearance > Customize) and see how your widget content will appear prior to publishing it (to avoid making errors), or manage your widgets on the fly using the Widget editor screen.
+Widget management is a great feature of WordPress.
+You can work in preview mode inside the WordPress Theme Customizer screen (Appearance > Customize) and see how the widget content will appear prior to publishing it (to avoid making errors), or manage your widgets on the fly using the Widget editor area.

 (preview widget changes in the Customize feature)